-I think ~most people crave reasonably stable, socially legible categories.
-Let’s call these thick categories.
-These are roles you can opt into (for a price) but cannot freely shape.
-We can contrast them to thin social categories which are customisable, fluid, and temporary.
-The latter includes most subcultures, modern professions, and moral beliefs.
-Thick categories are distinguished from thin ones by their apparent rigidity.
-They require a degree of non-voluntariness, making them intimidating for the modern used to infinite optionality.
-A few examples are: farmers, police officers, soldiers, funeral directors, academics in old institutions, and priests.
+Most people demand stable, socially legible categories; roles you can opt into (for a price) but cannot freely shape.
+Simultaneously, they demand customisable, fluid, and temporary membership duties.
+The former are distinguished from the latter by their apparent rigidity.
+They require a degree of non-voluntariness, making them intimidating for the modern addicted to infinite optionality.
+Few of us are willing to burn 20 to 30 years as a farmer, police officer, soldier, funeral director, or priest.

-There is always a danger for a social identity to thin out.
-Social roles resemble, ever more closely, a form of “LARPing.”
-Sure, I am a Christian, or a communist, or a totalitarian, but the way I live is materially identical to everyone else.
-It is a world where people – their clothing, accents, lifestyles, habits – are diverse and shallow.
+Any social role can be thinned out, can be brought ever closer to the Ideal Type of “LARPing.”
+Sure, I am a Christian, or a Communist, or a Totalitarian, but the way I live is indistinguishable from yours.
+My world is one where people – their clothing, accents, lifestyles, habits – are diverse and shallow.
 A world of the aesthetic wiki and the starter pack, where the variety of human forms is immense but transient, impermanent.
-Compare our modern caricatures to those of an earlier age, say the 19th century:
+Compare these caricatures:

-The humour of both of these caricatures works in the same way: we recognise a “social type” and the previously-unseen pattern comprising it.
+The humour of both works in the same way: we recognise a “social type” and the previously-unseen pattern composing it.
 Yet how different their grammars are!
 The Georgian plate illustration depicts men with timeless, distinct ‘uniforms’, fundamental alterations to their bodies, and particular long-term habits.
 They are sailors and remain recognisably so.
-It is inconceivable that these two men, telling their tales of Battle, will become unrecognisable in 20 years.
-Or to put it another way, as they are now tells the story of a lifestyle which will always be a permanent part of their identity.
+It is inconceivable that these two men, telling their tales of Battle, will lose this role; as they are now tells the story of a lifestyle which will always be a permanent part of their identity.
 The digital meme, on the other hand, depicts modular, disembodied signifiers: a tendency to sweat, an off-the-shelf shirt, a brand of shoes, unobtrusive tattoos, a preference for a kind of bitter.
-The “Middle-aged UK Pub Male” could theoretically reinvent himself completely, just as the image-editor could alter it.
-In doing so there would be no trace of his old identity.
+The “Middle-aged UK Pub Male” could reinvent himself completely, just as the image-editor could alter it.
+In so doing there would be no trace of his old identity.
 It would merely be a sweaty, Carling-soaked dream.
 Unlike the sailors, it is an ultra-specific, already dated image.
 But that does not matter.
 Both the subject and the audience are presumed to be impermanent.

 The reign of such a one-dimensional reality does not mean that materialism rules, and that the spiritual, metaphysical, and bohemian occupations are petering out.
 On the contrary, there is a great deal of “Worship together this week,” “Why not try God,” Zen, existentialism, and beat ways of life, etc. But such modes of protest and transcendence are no longer contradictory to the status quo and no longer negative.
 They are rather the ceremonial part of practical behaviorism, its harmless negation, and are quickly digested by the status quo as part of its healthy diet.